warfare-plugins/social-warfare/README.md

-# Warfare Plugins / Social Warfare Repository and Issue Tracker
+# Social Warfare Repository and Issue Tracker
 This is a public repository for the Social Warfare WordPress plugin created primarily for the purpose of publishing and maintaining a public list of bugs, known issues, and feature requests with the community at large.
-Please use the "Issues" link above to track or add information to existing issues or to submit new issues altogether.
+Please use the "Issues" link above to track or add information to existing issues or to submit new issues altogether (see the guidelines below prior to adding a new issue).

 ***